sachin7695/NLP_machineTranslation/README.md

 # NLP_machineTranslation
 # Goal
-In this project, we build a deep neural network that functions as part of a machine translation pipeline.
+In this project, Ibuild a deep neural network that functions as part of a machine translation pipeline.
 The pipeline accepts English text as input and returns the korean translation.
 The goal is to achieve the highest translation accuracy possible.

 # Building the Pipeline